ionelaSabinaMacovei/farm-animal-quiz/README.md

 At the top of the quiz area, the user is told which question they are on out of a total of 10 questions.

 An image is displayed which changes according to the particular question drawn.
-Under the image, the user can find a play and pause button which plays particular sounds for every question,also underneath the sound buttons the user can read the quiz question and three possible answers displayed in clickable buttons.
+Under the image, the user can find a play and pause button which plays particular sounds for every question, also underneath the sound buttons the user can read the quiz question and three possible answers displayed in clickable buttons.
 Finally the user can see their score throughout the quiz.
 A countdown timer is displayed in the up-left of the page.
 The user is given 30 seconds to answer each question, and the countdown begins as soon as the question is displayed.
 If an answer button is clicked within the 30 seconds limit, the timer stops and the user is given feedback on their response as normal.
 If the timer runs out and no answer has been selected, the correct answer and two incorrect answers are highlighted, no points are awarded, and the next button is displayed to continue on to the next question

 Once an answer has been selected, depending on which button is pressed, various things may or may not occur.
 If the user selects the correct answer, the selected answer button will turn green to indicate to the user that it's correct, the score will go up by 1 point, and a 'Next' button will appear to move on to the next question.
 If however the user selects an incorrect answer, the selected button will turn red, the correct answer will turn green to show which button the user should have chosen, the score does not change, and the 'Next' button will appear to move on to the next question.